jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-01-15.md

 * Any new information on whether the NWU would want to be the major sponsor?

 Notes:
+ * Monique to speak to North West University before the next meetup.
+They've been approached, would like to be sponsors for an event.
+ * Monique will ask about potential dates they are considering, and what the potential sponsorship budget could be.
+ * Monqiue to enquire about additional sponsors.
+ * Do some investigation on what it will cost to create an event.
+ * Identify potential sponsors (with/out) NWU.

-Reporter and Backup:
+Reporter and Backup: Robin and Freda as Backup.
+And Monique.

-Completed / Agreed:  ✔ / ✘
+Completed / Agreed:  ✔

 Any Other Business